Thinking of buying a new home in Peterborough

-Offering New Homes in Peterborough, Cambridgeshire
+Living in Peterborough, Cambridgeshire

-Peterborough is a great place to buy a new home if you want to spend your time in a vibrant and thriving city at the heart of rural East England, bridging the Cambridgeshire, Rutland, Lincolnshire and Northamptonshire borders.
-Peterborough aims to be the UK’s environment capital and boasts a growing ‘green’ business sector.
+The city of Peterborough is a great place to buy a new home if you want to spend your time in a vibrant and thriving community with easy access to countryside and other major cities such as Birmingham, Cambridge, York and London.
+Peterborough is situated in the heart of rural East England, bridging the Cambridgeshire, Rutland, Lincolnshire and Northamptonshire borders, and is well known for being one of the East of England’s most important historical centres.

 Many new homeowners opt to buy their new home in Peterborough because of its fantastic transport links to the rest of the UK.

 Peterborough is on the East Coast main rail line and the station has benefited from substantial recent investment.
 Services to King’s Cross take less than an hour and there are direct trains to Cambridge, Stansted Airport, Scotland, the Midlands and North of England.